gelargew/sukuroru/README.md

-a simple wrapper around [react-spring](https://github.com/pmndrs/react-spring) to create a smooth scrolling div for your react application.
+a simple wrapper to create a smooth scrolling div for your react application. it uses [gesture](https://github.com/pmndrs/use-gesture) handlers and [react-spring](https://github.com/pmndrs/react-spring) physics to animate the element